Development of Final Fantasy XV: Graphics

 When the game was renamed and changed platforms, the team chose the Luminous Engine as the main game engine.
 The game's real-time graphics used 5,000 polygons per-frame, bringing its visual quality close to modern CGI cutscenes and to a level that would have been impossible for the previous generation's hardware.
-The game's native resolution was 1920 × 1080 pixels (1080p), with a frame rate of 30 frames per second: this was defined as being native to the game as opposed to upscaled games from the previous generation.
-For polygon models, the combined number of visible and occluded polygons was estimated as being 5,000,000.
-This number was approximately five times the amount of equivalent detail from last-generation games.
-Models used over 600 character bones: 150 bones were created for the face, 300 for the hair, and 150 for the body.
-A bone-based physical simulation technology was applied so that clothing would react to the body's movements.
-The polygon count for character hair was estimated as 20,000, the same number used in an entire character in last-generation games.
-All of these were achievable due to the fact that the eighth-generation console hardware had approximately sixteen times the amount of storage available in the previous generation.

-During the transition from Versus XIII to XV and the optimization of the Luminous Engine for game development, the team created a conceptual environment using a prototype engine environment called "Ebony".
-After the initial reveal, the team ran into difficulties with the new hardware, prompting them to contact HexaDrive due to their experience with high-spec gaming hardware.
-To solve the issues faced by XV, the team used a similar development approach to Ubisoft: they created an approximate game system that they could build on and edit in real-time.
+During the transition from Versus XIII and the optimization of the Luminous Engine for game development, the team created a conceptual environment using a prototype engine environment called "Ebony".
+After the initial reveal there were difficulties with the new hardware, with HexaDrive being brought on the help due to their experience with high-spec gaming hardware.
+To solve the issues faced by Final Fantasy XV, the team used a similar development approach to Ubisoft: they created an approximate game system that they could build on and edit in real-time.
 Graphics and animation were developed first, followed by a cinematics editor and a system to manage events during transitions between cutscenes and gameplay.
 This latter element was what allowed the developers to create what would become the game's final version.
 To help maximize the realism of the characters, their hair was first created by a hairstylist using a mannequin's wig, then rendered into the game using the technology of the Luminous Engine.
 The same technique was used for Agni's Philosophy, the engine's 2012 demo.
 Character movements were created using motion capture technology: the animators' movements were first captured while they wore special suits, then their actions were adjusted in the team's computer to perfect them and make minor additions like finger movements.
 These actions were then implemented in the game environment for the intended characters.